-Luckily MerchantScout specializes in high risk merchant accounts.
-Our risk management experts and decade-long experience working with trustworthy payment institutions allows flexible case by case approach.
-With our network of tested and trusted international, offshore and domestic banking partners, we are able to provide a merchant account solution for your business no matter if you have been categorized as high risk before or even if your are a startup business.
+Luckily, MerchantScout specializes in arrangement of all-in-one high risk merchant account solutions.
+Our risk management experts have a decade’s worth of experience working with trustworthy payment institutions; we adopt a flexible, case-by-case approach.
+With our network of tested and trusted international, offshore and domestic banking partners, we are able to provide a merchant account solution for your business even if you have been categorized as high-risk before, or you are facing difficulties as a startup business.

-There are many factors which are considered by banks and payment providers when classifying a business as high risk.
-First in the line is the industry reputation of the business and trading/processing history.
-For example, online gambling industry is automatically considered as high risk by acquiring banks due to historic connections with unregulated schemes as well as past experiences.
-When there's a potential for clients being unsatisfied with the product or service, or when volumes are higher, there is higher chance of disputes or even data theft of credit card details.
+There are many factors considered by banks and payment providers when deciding whether a business should be classified as high-risk.
+The primary concern is the reputation of the industry in which the business is operating, and its trading/processing history.
+For example, the online gambling industry is automatically considered as high-risk by acquiring banks due to track record of unregulated schemes.
+When there is the potential for clients to end up feeling dissatisfied with the product or service, or when volumes are higher, there is a higher chance of disputes.
+Theft of credit card details or other data is also a risk.
 The providers are at risk and thus impose stricter terms, or decline the merchant account opening.

 What is a high risk merchant account?High Risk MCC categories list

-Business trading history, what we refer to as a credit card processing history, is the second most important factor.
-Card schemes, Visa and MasterCard, dictate the acceptable chargeback thresholds, which are between 1-2% from sales volume and transaction count.
-Many businesses can reach this threshold very fast and even a couple of consequtive months above 2% means the bank will terminate merchant account facility.
-That's why most high risk merchants are asked for detailed card processing statements for past 6 months and can only be approved after thorough review.
+Credit card processing history is the second most important factor when it comes to getting approved.
+Card schemes, such as Visa and MasterCard, dictate the acceptable chargeback thresholds, which stand between 1-2% from sales volume and transaction count.
+Many businesses can reach this threshold very quickly and even a couple of consecutive months above 2% will lead to the bank will terminating the merchant account.
+This is why most high-risk merchants are asked for card processing statements detailing the previous 6 months and can only be approved after a thorough review.
 High chargeback ratios, excessive refunds and fraud trends lower the chances of getting approved.

 How to prevent chargebacks?